fragnova/fragnova/docs/Protos Storage.md

 ### ProtoPatch
 #### Remarks
 While references can be added.
 They cannot be removed as both Shards side would be hard (imagine removing a dependency from a released library), but especially because of the royalties distribution we don't allow removal.
-### AccountsInfo
-This struct is purely to collect stats and metrics about a proto for now.
 ### Proto
 ## Storage
 ```rust